Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/02-super_sampling_rate_fir/README.md

 You should have already read the [AI Engine Detailed Architecture](https://www.xilinx.com/support/documentation/architecture-manuals/am009-versal-ai-engine.pdf), so the purpose of this chapter is simply to highlight the features of the AI Engine that are useful for this tutorial.

-Versal adaptive SoCs combine Scalar Engines, Adaptable Engines, and Intelligent Engines with leading-edge memory and interfacing technologies to deliver powerful heterogeneous acceleration for any application.
+Versal™ adaptive SoCs combine programmable logic (PL), processing system (PS), and AI Engines with leading-edge memory and interfacing technologies to deliver powerful heterogeneous acceleration for any application.
+The hardware and software are targeted for programming and optimization by data scientists and software and hardware developers.
+A host of tools, software, libraries, IP, middleware, and frameworks enable Versal adaptive SoCs to support all industry-standard design flows.

 ![missing image](./Images/Versal.jpg)

-Intelligent Engines are SIMD VLIW AI Engines for adaptive inference and advanced signal processing compute.

-DSP Engines are for fixed point, floating point, and complex MAC operations.

 The SIMD VLIW AI Engines come as an array of interconnected processors using the AXI-Stream interconnect blocks as shown in the following figure: